smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 section headed “More Flexible Tests of Differences in Means on Latent Variables” (pp. 406-407).

-In this sectin, TLG assume partial strong invariance:
+In this section, TLG assume partial strong invariance:

-- Constrain one loading for one indicator to equality across groups
+- Constrain the loading for one indicator to equality across groups
 - Constrain that indicator’s intercept to equality across groups
 - The other loadings and intercepts are freely estimated